-This course will prepare the learner to take a standardized test acceptable to the NH Board of Nursing for licensure and employment in the health care field as a nursing assistant.
+3 CLASS HOURS/6 LAB HOURS/5 CREDITS This course will prepare the learner to take a standardized test acceptable to the NH Board of Nursing for licensure and employment in the health care field as a nursing assistant.
 The learner will be prepared to meet the basic self-care needs of clients throughout the life span.
 Content includes: legal and ethical responsibilities of the nursing assistant, identification of self-care needs of the client, principles of communication, asepsis, body mechanics and common health problems related to body systems.
-Basic psychomotor nursing skills used by the nursing assistant as a care agent will be acquired.
+Basic psychomotor nursing skills used by the nursing assistant will be acquired.
 This program is 144 hours in total.
-A direct care clinical rotation of 80 hours is planned to integrate knowledge and skills in the role of Nurse Assistant.
-Clinical laboratory experiences will provide the opportunity for mastering these skills prior to a supervised clinical rotation.
-(Co/Prerequisite: Provider level CPR (AHA/ARC) liability insurance, Matriculation in NA program.)
+A direct care clinical rotation of 72 hours to integrate knowledge and skills in the role of Nurse Assistant.
+Clinical laboratory experiences will provide the opportunity for mastering skills prior to a supervised clinical rotation.
+(Co/Prerequisite: Provider level CPR (AHA/ARC) liability insurance, Matriculation in NA program, Acceptable Accuplacer Assessment Scores)